 - close contact that takes places between children and staff in different groups/rooms

 This should be a proportionate recording process.
 Settings do not need to ask staff to keep definitive records in a way that is overly burdensome.

-A template letter will be provided to settings, on the advice of the local health protection team, to send to parents, carers and staff if needed.
+A template letter will be provided to settings on the advice of the advice service (or PHE local health protection team if escalated), to send to parents, carers and staff if needed.
 Settings must not share the names or details of people with coronavirus (COVID-19) unless essential to protect others.

 Household members of those who are sent home do not need to self-isolate themselves unless the child or staff member who is self-isolating subsequently develops symptoms.
 If someone in a group that has been asked to self-isolate develops symptoms themselves within their 14-day isolation period, they should follow COVID-19: guidance for households with possible coronavirus infection.
 They should get a test, and:

-- if the test delivers a negative result, they must remain in isolation for the remainder of the 14-day isolation period.
-This is because they could still develop the coronavirus (COVID-19) within the remaining days
+- if someone who is self-isolating because they have been in close contact with someone who has tested positive for coronavirus (COVID-19) starts to feel unwell and gets a test for coronavirus themselves, and the test delivers a negative result, they must remain in isolation for the remainder of the 14-day isolation period.
+This is because they could still develop coronavirus (COVID-19) within the remaining days

 - if the test result is positive, they should inform their setting immediately, and should isolate for at least 10 days from the onset of their symptoms (which could mean the self-isolation ends before or after the original 14-day isolation period).
 Their household should self-isolate for at least 14 days from when the symptomatic person first had symptoms, following COVID-19: guidance for households with possible coronavirus infection

 - settings should not request evidence of negative test results or other medical evidence before admitting children or welcoming them back after a period of self-isolation